 Return to Psilo Dendro along this track and you will arrive back at your start point after 6 hours 5 minutes.

-May 2018: Barn Swallow, Blackbird, Chaffinch, Coal Tit, Cyprus Wheatear, Greenfinch.
+Birds seen on this walk: Barn Swallow, Blackbird, Chaffinch, Coal Tit, Cyprus Wheatear, Greenfinch.
 House Martin, House Sparrow, Jay, Kestrel, Masked Shrike, Swift, Wood Pigeon.
 (A poor haul…but we forgot our binoculars on this walk!)

 There are a couple of options to include the Loumata tous Aetous nature trail in this walk.
 This is trail 52 on the CTO Troodos Map Western Area.
 It is a very pretty gorge walk with spectacular cliffs and fairly dense, by Cyprus standards, forest.
 Also some EOKA hideouts.
 The path runs alongside a stream which might make the walking more difficult in winter/spring.